7.3. Structure of the Courts: The Dual Court and Federal Court System

 In all Cases affecting Ambassadors, other public ministers and Consuls, and those in which a State shall be Party, the Supreme Court shall have original Jurisdiction.
 In all the other Cases before mentioned, the Supreme Court shall have appellate jurisdiction, both as to Law and Fact, with such Exceptions, and under such Regulations, as the Congress shall make.”

 Original jurisdiction cases are rare for several reasons.
 First, the Constitution prohibits Congress from increasing the types of cases over which the Supreme Court has original jurisdiction.
 Second, parties in an original jurisdiction suit must get permission by petitioning the court to file a complaint in the Supreme Court.
-In fact, there is no right to have a case heard by the Supreme Court, even though it may be the only venue in which the case may be brought.
+There is no right to have a case heard by the Supreme Court, even though it may be the only venue in which the case may be brought.
 The Supreme Court may deny petitions for it to exercise original jurisdiction because it finds that the dispute between the states is too trivial, or conversely, too broad, and complex.
 The Court does not need to explain why it refuses to take up an original jurisdiction case.
 Original jurisdiction cases are also rare because, except in suits or controversies between two states, the Court has increasingly permitted the lower federal courts to share its original jurisdiction.

 United States Courts of Appeal

 Ninety-four judicial districts comprise the 13 intermediate appellate courts in the federal system known as the U.S. Courts of Appeals, sometimes referred to as the federal circuit courts.
 These courts hear challenges to lower court decisions from the U.S. District Courts located within the circuit, as well as appeals from decisions of federal administrative agencies, such as the social security courts or bankruptcy courts.
 There are twelve circuits based on geographic locations and one federal circuit which has nationwide jurisdiction to hear appeals in specialized cases, such as those involving patent laws, and cases decided by the U.S. Court of International Trade and the U.S. Court of Federal Claims.
 The smallest circuit is the First Circuit with six judgeships, and the largest court is the Ninth Circuit, with 29 judgeships.
 Appeals court panels consist of three judges.
 The court will occasionally convene en banc and only after a party who has lost in front of the three-judge panel requests review.
-Because the Circuit Courts are appellate courts which review trial court records, they do not conduct trials and, thus, they do not use a jury.
+Because the Circuit Courts are appellate courts that review trial court records, they do not conduct trials and, thus, they do not use a jury.

 The U.S. Courts of Appeal, like the U.S. Supreme Court, trace their existence to Article III of the U.S. Constitution.
 These courts are busy, and there have been efforts to both fill vacancies and increase the number of judgeships to help deal with the caseloads.
 For example, the Federal Judgeship Act of 2013 would have created five permanent and one temporary circuit court judgeships, in an attempt to keep up with increased case filings.
 However, the bill died in Congress.
 Fortunately, in recent years, fewer cases have been filed.